eric-brechemier/gilbreth-sequences/source/brick-pattern-units-upper-part.md

 ## COMMENTS

-Each number in the sequence represents a course of bricks from the top to the middle of brick pattern units.
+Each number in the sequence represents a course of bricks from the top to the middle of brick pattern units included.

 The digits of each number represent two types of bricks, headers and stretchers, by their relative lengths in the courses: